How to Sauté Radish Greens

 - Notes: Radish greens have a hearty, earthy taste and chewy texture, unlike softer greens like arugula.
 However, like softer greens the radish leaves will cook down to a very small amount (1 cup ends up being about ⅓ cup cooked).

-- Nutrition notes: Nutrition information is estimated using all included ingredients.
+- Nutrition notes: Nutrition information is estimated using only 1 tablespoon of olive oil, as the full amount of oil will not be absorbed by the radish greens.
 This recipe is vegan, gluten-free, and is a good source of vitamins C and K, and potassium.